 Guide to Student Writing for Publication & Prizes

-The library has put together a list of current competitions arranged by topic so you can look for those in your areas of interest.
+The library has put together a list of current competitions arranged by topic so you can look for competitions of interest to you.
 Note that some competitions allow you to submit previously written papers, so you may be able to use something you've written for a class.

 The following resources are suggested to help you write your winning article and get it published.